HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofFlashingGutterOptions.md

 - **Changing the position of the gutter**: You can also change the position of the gutter easily by selecting the gutter and then moving it with the mouse.

-In this way, you can flexibly adjust the geometry of the gutter to suit your specific needs and the requirements of your building project.
+In this way, you can flexibly adjust the geometry of the gutter to suit the specific needs and the requirements of your project.

 ![Flashing gutter downspout properties](img/flashingGutterDownspoutProperties.png)

 ## Adding a gutter downspout
-In HiStruct, gutter downspouts are usually generated automatically to ensure sufficient runoff from the gutter.
+The gutter downspouts are usually generated automatically to ensure efficient water drainage.
 However, if you would like to add an additional gutter, you can do so simply by using the *plus* button.
 Simply click this button, and the gutter downspout will be added to the existing gutter you have selected.

 ![flashing gutter add downspout](img/flashingGutterAddDownspout.png)